 We tell our own children and the athletes we coach all the time, ‘Be a good teammate.”
 Well, what does that mean?
 What does one do to make him or herself a great teammate?
-What are the traits of the best teammates?
+What are the qualities of the best teammates?

 Great teammates are unselfish.
 Bright lights don’t need spotlights.
-Being an unselfish teammate allows one to make the right play.
+Being unselfish allows one to make the right play.
 They don’t care who gets the credit and know the star of the team, is THE TEAM.
 These unselfish teammates seek opportunities to praise others.

 2. Hard Workers

 Great teammates are hard workers.
 They have high energy and raise the level of every room, gym, or field they enter.
 These teammates show up every day, no excuses given, and give their very best.
 It’s in their nature to give maximum effort, and by doing so they force everyone on the team to raise their level of play.

 3. Cheer for Everyone

 Great teammates root for, support, and cheer for everyone on the team.
 These teammates support everyone on the team including all players, coaches, and managers.
 They are about the name on the front of the jersey, not the number on the back.
 It doesn’t matter if it’s the All-State player going D1, or the kid who never plays and whose career ends when the season is over; these teammates are cheering loudly for each person they have the honor of calling a teammate.

 4. Don’t Bring Drama